 To scan the boot image of a bootable CD, use the -cdr option.
-For example scans the boot image (if any) of the CD on device /dev/cdrom.
+For example sweep -cdr=/dev/cdrom scans the boot image (if any) of the CD on device /dev/cdrom.
 If Sophos Anti-Virus finds a boot image, it scans the boot sector of that image for boot sector viruses.